 ☐ Rental (non-owner resident)

 ☐ Other

 Warning from the scheme operator: The scheme operator currently intends to redevelop the community which means that your right to reside in your home is for a fixed term, ending on 31 December 2031.
 If this Contract has not otherwise terminated, you agree to provide vacant possession of your home by that date.
 There are transfer options to another Aveo home available to you.
 Please refer to the residence contract for full details.

 Accommodation types

-3.2 Number of units by accommodation type and tenure There are 74 uni ts in the village, o comprising 74 sing gle storey villas.
+3.2 Number of units by accommodation type and tenure There are 74 units in the village, comprising 74 single storey villas.

 Accommodation Unit Freehold Leasehold Licence Other

 Independent living units

 - Studio

 - One bedroom

 - Two bedrooms 74

 - Three bedrooms

 Serviced units

 - Studio

 - One bedroom

 - Two bedrooms

 - Three bedrooms

 Other

 Total number of units 74 villas

-Note from the scheme community.
-Accordingly redevelopment.
-Allowab Contact the sales team r, not all homes are ble occupancy leve e occupied or will els will be at the c I be offered for occ discretion of the so cupation prior to the cheme operator.
+Note from the scheme operator: The scheme operator currently intends to redevelop the community.
+Accordingly, not all homes are occupied or will be offered for occupation prior to the redevelopment.
+Allowable occupancy levels will be at the discretion of the scheme operator.
+Contact the sales team to discuss current occupancy levels in the community.

 Access and design

-3.3 What disability access and design features do the units and the village contain? ∠ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in ☐ all ∠ some units ☐ Alternatively, a ramp, elevator or lift allows entry into ☐ all ☐ some units ☒ Step free (hobless) shower in ☐ all ☒ some units ☐ Width of doorways allow for wheelchair access in ☐ all ☐ some units ☐ Toilet is accessible in a wheelchair in ☐ all ☐ some units ☐ Other key features in the units or village that cater for people with disability or assist residents to age in place:
+3.3 What disability access and design features do the units and the village contain? ∠ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in ☐ all ∠ some units ☐ Alternatively, a ramp, elevator or lift allows entry into ☐ all ☐ some units ☑ Step free (hobless) shower in ☐ all ∑ some units ☐ Width of doorways allow for wheelchair access in ☐ all ☐ some units ☐ Toilet is accessible in a wheelchair in ☐ all ☐ some units ☐ Other key features in the units or village that cater for people with disability or assist residents to age in place: